axelriet/LwMQ.net/out/html/_sources/guide/architecture.rst.txt

-We don't provide guidance regarding the number of send and/or receive buffers as those numbers are dependent on the workload, transport speed, etc, but an application can conceivably have buffer long buffer queues with dozens or even hundreds of buffers.
+We don't provide guidance regarding the number of send and/or receive buffers as those numbers are dependent on the workload, transport speed, application needs etc, but an LwMQ channel can conceivably have large buffers and long buffer queues, with dozens or even hundreds of buffers.

-The built-in IPC transport has a limit of approximately 4,000 buffers shared between both directions of traffic (e.g. you can have 3,500 buffers in one direction and 500 in the other), with no practical per-buffer size limit, and no practical limit on channel count.
+The built-in IPC transport has a buffer queue length limit of approximately 4,000 buffers, shared between both directions of traffic (e.g. you can have 3,500 buffers in one direction and 500 in the other), with no practical per-buffer size limit.
+Application don't have practical limits on channel count and can open as many channels between peer processes as system resource allow.

-Other transports can have very different limits.
+Other transports can have different limits.
 For example RDMA adapters often have a maximum memory aperture size, e.g. 2GB, and sometimes limit the total aperture size adapter-wide, or the count of memory regions, which in turn affects the buffer size/count as well as the number of LwMQ channels that can be established with whatever buffer size/count on that particular adapter.

+LwMQ can work on multiple network adapters simultaneously.
+There is no synchronization point between channels or even traffic direction on a particular channel.
+An application can entertain multiple independent conversations on different channels and directions without any obstruction within LwMQ itself.
+The application can also have parallel channels between pairs of processes.
+For as long as the hardware (or memory bandwidth) supports it, and there are enough CPU resources to support the traffic, 2x channels equates to 2x throughput, etc.

 While LwMQ sounds like Christmas came earlier, we don't recommend to go crazy with the buffer queue lengths and buffer sizes.
 Large buffers are